 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

 This beloved national dish of Germany packs big flavor in every bite and is sure to delight your family.
-In true Bavarian fashion, we'll walk through everything step-by-step so that you can easily put together baked bratwurst and sauerkraut dinner.
+In true Bavarian fashion, we'll walk through everything step-by-step so that you can easily put together this baked brats and sauerkraut dinner.

 Keep reading if you're ready for an immersive culinary adventure into Munich's most iconic cuisine.